ronjj/GetMeHome/README.md

 - Processing JSON information
 - Making a REST API with Flask
 - Connecting iOS app to an API and dynamically populating views from JSON response
-  - Filtering data from JSON response
+- Filtering data from JSON response in Swift

 **Challenges**: